MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/deploy-landing-zones-with-terraform.md

 ms.subservice: ready
 ---

-# Use Terraform to deploy Azure Landing Zones
+# Use Terraform to deploy Azure landing zones

 Azure provides native services for building your Azure landing zones.
 Other third-party tools can also help with this effort.